educates/labs-educates-showcase/workshops/lab-slide-presentations/workshop/content/00-workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+---
+title: Workshop Overview
+---

+The Educates training platform is a Kubernetes native application which provides time limited sandboxes for hosted workshop environments.

+This series of workshops demonstrates the capabilities of the Educates training platform and how it can be used.

+In this workshop you will get an overview of how to add slides to your workshop